-So I was scrolling ancient celebrity gossip the other day (don’t judge me, we all do it), and I came across Laurie Holmond’s name again.
+So I was scrolling through ancient celebrity gossip the other day (don’t judge me, we all do it), and I came across Laurie Holmond’s name again.
 You know what hit me?
-This woman has accomplished something that is almost impossible in 2025: she’s remained totally private while being connected to one of the most famous rappers in the world.
+This woman has accomplished something almost impossible in 2025: she’s remained totally private while being connected to one of the most famous rappers in the world.

 That’s impressive.
 I mean, think about it.
 When did she last do an interview?
 Have you seen her on Instagram?
 Saw her on some reality show talking about her “journey”?
 Never, right?
 In a world where everyone’s flogging their personal drama for likes and book deals, Laurie’s gone completely the other way.